MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/teamsjs-support-m365.md

 [Reference](/javascript/api/@microsoft/teams-js/tasks)

 Earlier version of the capability for providing modal dialog (task module) support, prior to TeamsJS v2.8.0.
-For new apps, please use the [dialog](#dialog) capability.
+For new apps, use the [dialog](#dialog) capability.

 <br />
 <table border>